-Many Asians, especially Koreans, lack an enzyme that detoxifies alcohol.
+Many Asians, especially Koreans, lack an enzyme that detoxifies alcohol6.
 Taking a shot or two of hard liquor can cause reddening of the skin, especially across the cheeks, around the eyes, and on the nose.
 This is not rosacea.
 It is a reaction to alcohol.
 Usually other symptoms are so unpleasant that the reaction is self-limiting.

 6. Even though Asian skin looks light, it usually requires the same treatment as darker skin.